Traditional Plant-Based Cooking

 Ingredients

-• 2 cans black beans 2 x 400g/14 oz cans, drained, or 240g cooked beans
+• 2 cans black beans [2 x 400g/14 oz cans, drained, or 480grams of cooked beans]

-• 1 can kidney beans red or white variety 400g/14 oz can, drained, or 240g cooked beans
+• 1 can kidney beans [1 x 400g/14 oz can, drained, or 240grams of cooked beans]

-• 95 grams celery about 2 sticks/ribs, diced
+• 95 grams celery [about 2 sticks, fine diced]

-• 120 grams red onion 1 small-medium, diced
+• 120 grams red onion [1 small-medium, small diced]

-• 500 grams tomato passata or use two 400g/14oz cans chopped tomatoes.
+• 500 grams tomato passata [or use two 400g/14oz cans chopped tomatoes.]

-• 1 tablespoon tomato puree concentrated tomato paste
+• 1 tablespoon tomato puree [concentrated tomato paste]

-• 1 teaspoon chilli powder use more to taste
+• 1 teaspoon chilli powder [use more to taste]

-• 1 teaspoon cumin powder
+• 1 teaspoon ground cumin

-• 2 teaspoon smoky paprika or regular
+• 2 teaspoons smoky paprika [or regular paprika]

-• 1 teaspoon dried oregano
+• 1 teaspoon dried oregano [or dried mixed herbs]

-• 1 pinch cinnamon
+• 1 pinch cinnamon [optional]

-• 1 tablespoon red wine vinegar
+• 1 tablespoon red wine vinegar [or balsamic vinegar]

-• 1 tablespoon soy sauce use Tamari if needing gluten-free
+• 1 tablespoon soy sauce [use Tamari if needing gluten-free]

-• 125 millilitres vegan stock
+• 125 millilitres vegetable stock

 optional, stir through chilli before serving:

-• 3 tablespoon nutritional yeast flakes
+• 3 tablespoons nutritional yeast flakes

 Instructions